Jira Integration

 - Jira Base URL — Your Atlassian instance URL (e.g.,

-https://yourorg.atlassian.net). - Project Key — The Jira project where tickets will be created (e.g.,
+https://yourorg.atlassian.net). - Project Key — The default Jira project where tickets will be created (e.g.,

 SEC). - API Token — A Jira API token generated from your Atlassian account settings.
 This is stored encrypted at rest.